nathanmarz/storm/docs/documentation/Resource_Aware_Scheduler_overview.md

 Please note that the specified amount of Guaranteed CPU and Memory can be either a integer or double

 ## API Overview
-### Specifying topology priority
+### Specifying Topology Priority
-The range of topology priorities can range form 0-30.
+The range of topology priorities can range form 0-29.
 The topologies priorities will be partitioned into several priority levels that may contain a range of priorities.
 For example we can create a priority level mapping:

     PRODUCTION => 0 – 9